Join us to discover videos, tours and live webinars with your future tutors. Don't miss out!

 email:pauline.trubshaw@liverpool.gov.uk

 All concerns must be reported and discussed with the Safeguarding Team (or Designated Safeguarding Lead or Duty Manager).
 This is most likely to include, but not limited to: bullying (including cyber bullying), gender-based violence/sexual assaults and sexting (youth produced sexual imagery).
 Staff should recognise that children can abuse their peers.
 Staff must challenge any form of derogatory and sexualised language or behaviour.
 Staff should be vigilant to sexualised/aggressive touching/grabbing particularly towards girls.
 Behaviours by children should never be passed off as ‘banter’ or ‘part of growing up’.
-The DfE states ‘peer on peer abuse should be taken as seriously as abuse by adults and should be subject to the same child protection procedures.
+The DfE states ‘child on child abuse should be taken as seriously as abuse by adults and should be subject to the same child protection procedures.
 Professionals should not dismiss abusive behaviour as normal between young people and should not develop high thresholds before taking action.’
-(KCSiE 2020).
+(KCSiE 2023).

 Children with special educational needs and disabilities are more vulnerable to sexual violence and harassment and staff should be aware that additional barriers can exist when recognising abuse in these children.
 Children who are LGBT or perceived to be, may also be targeted by their peers, and harassed or assaulted.